How do you pronounce “Phoena”? (Netaia, Veroh, Ssi-ruuk, etc.)

 I wanted to go to grad school for many years.
 I chose Regent College for its scholarly reputation, its extended family of students, staff, faculty, and graduates, and its location in Vancouver, BC, on the Pacific Rim between ragged peaks, farmlands, and rainforest parks.

 For my degree in Christianity and the Arts, one requirement was to produce an Integrated Project in the Arts and Theology—a major creative work accompanied by a theological essay.
 To fulfill this requirement, I wrote a new science fiction novel.
-WIND AND SHADOW has been published by Marcher Lord Press and will soon be re-released by Enclave Publishing, to be followed by the award-winning FIREBIRD series finale, DAYSTAR.
+WIND AND SHADOW, a next-generation novel in the Firebird series, was followed by the award-winning Firebird series finale, DAYSTAR.